SeanLausanne/shopify-challenge-2022/README.md

    ![16](./screenshots/16.png)

    iphone has been removed from the deleted list

+8. Permanetly delete

    Reviewers can also permanently delete the items in the deleted list by going to: